CVRP/Study Guide

 CVRPs Wanting to do TSA Work

-The College of Vocational Rehabilitation Professionals is pleased to announce we have developed a pathway for Registrants who do or want to do TSAs.
-The College has reviewed the recommendations made & developed a pathway that will evaluate the Registrant’s demonstrated competency while addressing the critical requirement to protect the public.
+The College is pleased to announce a pathway for Registrants who do or want to do TSAs.
+The College has reviewed the recommendations made & developed a pathway that will evaluate the Registrant’s demonstrated competency while protecting the public.

-All future CVRPs wanting to do TSAs must complete the requirements as per the application process.
+All CVRPs wanting to do TSAs must complete the requirements as per the application process.

 CVRP TSA Pathway Eligibility & Application Process

-The College has developed a provisional pathway for Applicants who do not meet CVRP eligibility.
+The College has developed a provisional pathway for applicants who do not meet full practicing CVRP eligibility.

 CVRP(P) Eligibility & Application Process